 Bottom line: we care about people.
 We love to see people thrive, prosper, and be happy while sharing the ups and downs of life with those they love.

 We also know that every valuable creation begins as an idea.
 One of the most important ideas that led to one of the most important creations was the idea of a free society—the idea that each human being is free to make his own choices, keep what he produces, and take responsibility for everything he does.

 At Speakeasy Ideas, we identify the most important ideas connected to human freedom, flourishing, and prosperity.
-Then, with the care of a maker of great whiskey, we distill those ideas, simplify them, wrap them up, and package them in ways that are useful for you and the people within your sphere of influence.
+Then, with the care of a master maker of great whiskey, we distill those ideas, simplify them, and package them in ways that are useful for you and the people within your sphere of influence.

 Who We Are

 Dr. Thomas Krannawitter is President of Speakeasy Ideas, combining a deep knowledge of political and economic history, an insatiable appetite for learning, and an extraordinary gift for teaching the great ideas that have fueled human progress.